 - The database had to be nationwide and include parcels that even local governments had not processed.
 This would increase the parcel-level mapping reach of their parcel prioritizing project.

 - The parcel boundary information had to come from a single, trusted source, as the nationwide parcel layer would be used as a major building block within the nonprofit’s GIS platform.

 ParcelPoint® from CoreLogic® met all of TPL’s Requirements for a Nationwide Parcel Dataset and considerably slashed the Protected Places Inventory project’s budget and timeline

 ParcelPoint is a robust and patented parcel dataset that has more U.S. coverage than any other source.
 At CoreLogic, we often refer to ourselves as our own best customer because the parcel dataset is a key location information component of our industry-leading Flood and Geospatial businesses.

-With over 135 million out of an estimated 148 million parcels nationwide, the dataset is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
+With 140.8 million out of an estimated 148 million parcels nationwide, the dataset is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
 Plus, with staff members dedicated and passionate about the product, clients have access to timely and knowledgeable technical support.